Angelito Antonio

-Angelito "Mang Lito" Antonio (born February 3, 1939) is a Filipino painter.
-He was born in Malolos, Bulacan.
+Angelito "Mang Lito" Antonio (February 3, 1939 – September 24, 2025) was a Filipino painter.
 Since he was young, he was already earning titles and awards from various contests.
 He studied at the University of Santo Tomas (UST) and obtained his bachelor's degree in Fine Arts in 1963, he then became one of the faculties where he taught for many years.
-He is married to the artist Norma Belleza, with three children Marcel, Emil, and Fatima who are also painters.
+He was married to the artist Norma Belleza, with whom he had three children, Marcel, Emil, and Fatima, who are also painters.

-Career
+Life and career

-Studying art in the University of Santo Tomas, he has an art career that spans half a century.
-Some of the well-known painters were his teacher in the University, this includes: Manansala and Galo Ocampo.
-His colleagues included National Artist Ang Kiukok, Antonio Austria, Danilo Dalena, Mario Parial, Jaime de Guzman, and Norma Bellza (His wife).
-More than twenty local and international awards were to his credit, including the Grandprize (1964) and Third prize (1963) on AAP's Annual art competition and is a member of Art Association of the Philippines and the Saturday Group of Artists.
+Antonio was born in Malolos, Bulacan on February 3, 1939.
+Studying art at the University of Santo Tomas, he had an art career that spans half a century.
+Some of the well-known painters were his teacher in the university, this includes: Manansala and Galo Ocampo.
+His colleagues included National Artist Ang Kiukok, Antonio Austria, Danilo Dalena, Mario Parial, Jaime de Guzman, and Norma Belleza (His wife).
+More than twenty local and international awards were to his credit, including the Grandprize (1964) and Third prize (1963) on AAP's Annual art competition and was a member of Art Association of the Philippines and the Saturday Group of Artists.

 In 1977, Antonio first showed his works at the Luz gallery, Included in this exhibit are four sets of drawing with three to four paintings per set and his 12 monochromatic black and white paintings.
 Antonio is also a well-decorated artist, with numerous exhibits hosted abroad, particularly in New York and Saigon.
 Antonio's style takes roots from foreign artist Picasso.
 He had experimented greatly with colors to delineate his figures.
 His works' themes are taken extensively from folk genre.
 He is also one of the Masters of Modernism.

-Antonio's more recent works see him moving toward abstraction, or a mix of the abstract and the figurative.
-He has been labeled both a modernist and an expressionist, successfully crafting an aesthetic that has allowed him to maintain his practice for over 50 years, exhibiting both here and abroad.
-He is probably one of the last pillars of Modernism, adhering to its core tenet of dynamic expression.
+Antonio's more recent works saw him moving toward abstraction, or a mix of the abstract and the figurative.
+He has been labeled both a modernist and an expressionist, successfully crafting an aesthetic that allowed him to maintain his practice for over 50 years, exhibiting both here and abroad.
+He was probably one of the last pillars of Modernism, adhering to its core tenet of dynamic expression.

+Antonio was married to Norma Belleza and had three children.
+He died on September 24, 2025, at the age of 86 from septic shock related to ventilator-associated pneumonia.

 Exhibits and works

-There are various exhibits that Antonio has entered; some of the few exhibits where as follows:
+There were various exhibits Antonio entered; some of these are as follows: